duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-to-an-existing-database.md

 </connectionStrings>
 ```

-*You?ll notice some other settings in the configuration file too, these are default EF settings that tell Code First where to create databases.
+*You'll notice some other settings in the configuration file too, these are default EF settings that tell Code First where to create databases.
 Since we are mapping to an existing database these setting will be ignored in our application.*

 ### Derived Context

 A **BloggingContext** class has been added to the project.
 The context represents a session with the database, allowing us to query and save data.
 The context exposes a **DbSet&lt;TEntity&gt;** for each type in our model.
-You?ll also notice that the default constructor calls a base constructor using the **name=** syntax.
+You'll also notice that the default constructor calls a base constructor using the **name=** syntax.
 This tells Code First that the connection string to use for this context should be loaded from the configuration file.

 ```
 public partial class BloggingContext : DbContext